ebadiere/secret-store/docs/design.md

 3. **Role-Based Access Control**
    - Separates roles for upgrading (`UPGRADER_ROLE`) and pausing (`PAUSER_ROLE`).
+   - Upgrades require both UPGRADER_ROLE and an active pause state.

 4. **Emergency Pause**
    - Suspends key operations instantly during a crisis.
+   - Required for contract upgrades to prevent state changes during upgrade.

 5. **Cross-Chain Compatibility**
    - Incorporates `chainId` into signatures to block replay on other networks.